miikogonzaga/lyra/README.md

 # Lyra
 Lyra is a mobile responsive Front-End only Spotify inspired clone.
-It was built with HTML5, CSS3, and vanilla JavaScript.
+It was built with `HTML5`, `CSS3`, and `vanilla JavaScript`.

 ## Technologies
 - HTML5